 Gray: 18–20″ long; tail half that length; 1–1 1/2pounds.

 Red: 12″ long, same with the tail; about 5 1/2ounces.

 Fox squirrel: 21″ long, includes 9 1/2″ tail; nearly 2 pounds.

 Southern flying: 9–10″ includes 3 1/2″ tail; 1 1/2–2 1/2 ounces.

-- Nests: Gray, fox, and flying squirrels make leaf nests, usually placed in a tree crotch, that are used summer and fall.
+Nests: Gray, fox, and flying squirrels make leaf nests, usually placed in a tree crotch, that are used in the summer and fall.
 The flying squirrel’s nest is about 8″ in diameter; those of the gray and fox squirrel are larger.